This tutorial covers:

 command is executed.

-keyword is the name of the actual program, which is usually a noun.
-The command
+is the name of the actual program, usually a noun.- The

-(a verb) describes what the program does or what we’re instructing the program to do.
+** is a verb that describes what the program does, or what you are instructing the program to do.
 Arguments

-allow the CLI to accept values while they are being processed.
-A documented type of argument that modifies the behaviour of command is known as an option
+allow the CLI to accept values while they are being processed.- An

 Overview of how our sample CLI application works

-There are two different commands for running our CLI application: one for ordering the cakes and one for getting the list of cakes that can be ordered.
+There are two different commands for running the demo CLI application: one for ordering cakes and one for getting a list of cakes that can be ordered.

 npm run order-cake

-To get a list of all available cakes, run this command:
+To get a list of all available cakes, run:

 npm run list-cakes